 ADAPTING & EXCHANGING BALL SCREW

 The screw in the new balls may be a different size and thread pitch than what your atomizer top requires.
-If the screw in the new ball is too small I usually supply 3 sizes of thin plastic tubing to put on the screw to get a tighter fit.
-If the thin one is not enough, then try putting the large one over the thin one.
-If this is too much, then try the thick one.
+If the screw in the new ball is too small I will add a thin plastic adapter on the screw to get a tighter fit.
+If the thin one is not enough I have a larger one.

 If you have your old screw from a deteriorated ball, it can be exchanged with the one in the new ball.
 This will insure the best fit.
 This is a tedious procedure which can result in ruining the ball.
 I charge $10.00 to do it for you.
 For those so inclined here are instructions to do it yourself:

 To remove the screw from the new ball, using sharp scissors carefully cut only the drawstring thread that holds all the loops of the netting at the top near the screw.
 This will loosen the netting so take care.
 Next, using a needle and strong thread matching the net covering, make a new drawstring by threading through each and every loop, a few at a time.
 Leave the ends long enough to tie, but first pry out the screw using pliers.